-Children who are entering first grade (age 6 by September 30) and have not attended a state-approved kindergarten program will be administered DIBELS 8th Edition (Dynamic Indicators for Basic Early Literacy
+Children who are entering first grade (age 6 by September 30) and have not attended a state-approved kindergarten program will be administered DIBELS 8th Edition (Dynamic Indicators for Basic Early Literacy Skills).

-Skills).
 This test measures letter naming fluency, phoneme segmentation fluency, nonsense word fluency.
 Grade specific, DIBELS 8th Edition benchmark goals shall serve as the academic readiness criteria for screened students.
 All final placement decisions shall be made by the SBLC utilizing all available data points.
-All K-3 DIBELS 8th Edition and DRDPK screeners shall be administered as formative assessments to inform placement and instruction; therefore, no student shall receive a grade for DIBELS 8th Edition or DRDPK assessments.
+All K-3 DIBELS 8th Edition and DRDPK screeners shall be administered as formative assessments to inform placement and instruction; therefore, no student shall receive a grade for DIBELS 8th Edition or DRDPK assessments

 II.
-Promotion for students in kindergarten and grades 1, 2, 5, 6, and 7
+Promotion and retention of students in grades K, 1, 2, 3, 4, 5, 6, and 7